Posts

 Kerry Klimm is a Guguu Yalanji and Koko Lamalama woman who lives on the unceded lands of the Kabi Kabi peoples on the north side of Meeanjin (Brisbane).
 Kerry is a journalist and communications specialist with 30 years experience and runs the creative consultancy Flashblak.
 Kerry is expanding her artistic career and growing body of work titled ‘Spill the tea on the colony’ to speak about the ongoing impact of colonisation on her family.
 Kerry’s artwork, ‘The messenger’ appears on the cover of Southerly 80.1: ‘First, The Future’.

 Michael Moller has a deep commitment to Australian literature as a reader, writer and educator.
 His scholarly work has been published in Remote Control: New Media, New Ethics, The Journal of Gender Studies, and Cultural Studies Review, among other publications.
-He works as Head Teacher, English at Auburn Girls High School, leading the Faculty of English in educating the next generation of readers and writers in the analysis and interpretation of literary texts and in the creation of new work.
+He works as Head Teacher, English at Sydney Secondary College Leichhardt, leading the Faculty of English in educating the next generation of readers and writers in the analysis and interpretation of literary texts and in the creation of new work.
 He is passionate about the dynamic nature of Australian literature and the creative potential of young voices.

 Dr Axel-Nathaniel Rose, Southerly Blogs Editor

 Axel-Nathaniel Rose is an author, editor, and academic based at UNSW Sydney.
 His research crosses literary studies, fan studies, queer studies, and book history.
 His research has appeared in Axon: Creative Explorations, Transformative Works and Cultures, and Ludic Inquiries Into Power and Pedagogy in Higher Education.
 His short stories and poetry have been published in Unsweetened Literary Journal and Tharunka, and his novella, Stars, Hide Your Fires, will be published in a forthcoming anthology from Penguin Vintage.
-He is a co-opted committee member of the Australasian Association of Writing Programs, and he is administrative assistant and blogs editor for Southerly.
+He is the Access and Equity portfolio lead for the Australasian Association of Writing Programs, and he is administrative assistant and blogs editor…

 … read more